Various Traditions # 2 by Yair Davidiy

 WHICH APPELLATIONS RELATE TO THE BELGAE DESCENDANTS OF BELA(g)H FROM

-is considered as cognate to that of the Gaels and Galli (Gauls)11.
+is considered as cognate to that of the Gaels and Galli (Gauls).

-The people of Domnu are somehow connected with the Fomorians who
+The people of Domnu are somehow also connected with the Fomorians who

-are sometimes considered "gods of Domnu"12.
+were sometimes referred to as "gods of Domnu".
 Domnu was the Fomorian goddess.

-According to Ptolemy, Dumnonii were found in Devon, Cornwall, and Scotland
+According to Ptolemy, the Dumnonii were to be found in Devon, Cornwall, and

-and in those areas ethnic names recalling DA
+and in those areas ethnic names recall DAN.